 Mandatory Continuing Education

-This program is eligible for up to 1 hour of Substantive content.
+This program is eligible for up to 1 substantive hour.

 Please note that pursuant to the amendments to the Règlement sur la formation continue obligatoire des avocats (Regulation respecting mandatory continuing education for lawyers – available in French only) of the Barreau du Québec, which came into force on April 1, 2019, the status of “recognized provider” and the mandatory “recognition” of activities have been abolished.